Employee mentoring is beneficial to every employee’s career development, but some pitfalls have arisen.

-The current economic climate is producing uncertainty in many baby boomers about their own job security.
+There can often be much uncertainty in the more senior generations about job security.
 According to an article in the Wall Street Journal, “Moving on: Don’t trust anyone under 30; Boomers struggle with their new role as mentor,” many older workers and their junior counterparts are having difficulty forming rewarding mentoring bonds.
-Experienced workers fear that as the economy stagnates, their protégés will be knowledgeable enough to assume their positions (and less tenured employees are paid lower salaries too).
+Experienced workers fear that if the economy stagnates, their protégés will be knowledgeable enough to assume their positions (and less tenured employees are paid lower salaries too).
 If organizations do not emphasize that mentoring junior employees is part of their responsibilities, many will choose to avoid this mutually beneficial tool.

 An employee mentoring program that does not train experienced workers how to mentor protégés will probably be doomed.
 The role of mentor differs from that of a management role by focusing on empowering, guiding, and listening rather than hands-on problem solving.
 Additionally, mentoring relationships that pair females and minorities with experienced male executives are proven to provide firms with seasoned and diverse senior-level employees in the future.
 The mentoring relationship, carefully selected, should focus on career-development, morale and continuous learning that includes technical and leadership behaviors that will bolster your company’s retention rates.
 Mentors are in the unique position to shape their protégés’ attitudes and perceptions toward the organization.
 Modeling appropriate behavior to protégés (such as how to manage clients) and explaining how their work impacts the organization’s accomplishments.
 Illustrating how specific knowledge, skills, and abilities, acquired during their tenure at the organization, benefits their careers.